Sustainability

 Strengthening of product control substance management system Reduction of Use of Hazardous Substances Management system evaluation based on industry standards: 3.5 points or more

-Promotion of diversity Maximization of Human Capital Improving the employment rate of PWDs and promoting the acceptance of overseas human resources
+Promotion of diversity Maximization of Human Capital Promotion of 10 or more women to managerial positions Improving the employment rate of PWDs

-Improvement of employee engagement Increase of Job Satisfaction Complete setting of priority initiatives based on survey questionnaire
+Improvement of employee engagement Increase of Job Satisfaction Clarification of issues through engagement surveys

-Promotion of accident prevention activities in the workplace Occupational Safety and Health Zero lost-time injuries and 8 or less non-lost-time injuries
+Promotion of accident prevention activities in the workplace Occupational Safety and Health Number of occupational accidents at MITSUBA: 4 or less (2022 data)

-Strengthening of information security management system Strengthening of Information Security Establishment and full-scale operation of the Computer Security Incident Response Team (CSIRT) system
+Strengthening of information security management system Strengthening of Information Security Leakage of confidential information: 0 cases

-Anti-corruption activities at Group sites Compliance Complete understanding of the current status of overseas Group key sites
+Anti-corruption activities at overseas Group companies Compliance Complete understanding of the current status of major overseas Group companies

-Promotion of BCP Risk Management Complete deployment of BCP structures and regulations to domestic and overseas sites
+Completion of deployment of BCP system and regulations to domestic and overseas Group companies